jtsay362/ejs/Readme.md

   * Client-side support
   * Newline slurping with `<% code -%>` or `<% -%>` or `<%= code -%>` or `<%- code -%>`

+## Added Features

+  * Ability to output function strings that are not directly executable (e.g. ES6 code that needs to be transpiled)

 ## Removed Features compared to tj/ejs

 * Complies with the [Express](http://expressjs.com) view system